Dr. Jon Lorsch

 Until May 2012, Karin directed the Division of Biomedical Technology, Bioinformatics, and Computational Biology.
 She also chaired the trans-NIH Biomedical Informatics Science and Technology Initiative and represented NIH in interagency coordination efforts in Networking and Information Technology Research and Development .

 Before transferring to NIH’s National Center for Complementary and Integrative Health in February 2012, Alberto managed research training programs that increase the participation of underrepresented students in biomedical research.
 He represented NIGMS on the NIH Blueprint for Neuroscience Research.

-Until his retirement in May 2015, Mike was a division director with his hands in several research and training pots: chemistry, biochemistry, biotechnology, pharmacology, anesthesiology and the physiological response to trauma and burns.
-He also had a major interest in fostering both drug discovery and development and cooperation between NIH and industry.
+As a division director, Mike has his hands in several research and training pots: chemistry, biochemistry, biotechnology, pharmacology, anesthesiology and the physiological response to trauma and burns.
+He also has a major interest in fostering both drug discovery and development and cooperation between NIH and industry.
+More

 Michael is a virologist who manages grants in the areas of virus and AIDS-related cellular and structural biology.
 He also serves as the Institute’s AIDS-related research coordinator.

 Dr. John Schwab

 Before his retirement in May 2011, John handled grants in synthetic organic chemistry, natural products chemistry and high-throughput chemistry.
 He was heavily involved in chemical methodologies and library development, including a related NIH Roadmap initiative.